unional/typescript-blackbook/pages/02-javascript-syntax/array.md

 **Should** use `Array<T>` for complex array type.
 **May** use literal syntax for primitive types and unions.

-> Why?

-The `Array<>` syntax is visually clear that your type is an array.
-It also provides better focus on the internal type.

 ```ts
 // bad
 const items: Array<string>